 CHOOSING YOUR MOTOR

 Gearbox Thermal Limits are a limiting factor when using motor gearboxes in excess of the normal continuous S1 duty cycle.
-This continuous duty cycle is most likely the duty cycle displayed in the Torque Speed graph, but Parvalux has many years’ experience optimisation of the application and has comprehensive data on our gearboxes for intermittent use.
+This continuous duty cycle is most likely the duty cycle displayed in the Torque Speed graph but Parvalux has many years’ experience optimising to meet the needs of a range of applications and has comprehensive data on our gearboxes for intermittent use.
 Approximate Parvalux gearbox rating limits can be calculated for both continuous and intermittent duty cycle by using information below:

-Efficiency of both the motor and the gearbox and the combined efficiency is a topic in its own right, but essentially normally more than the performance variables need to be included in the selection process.
-Parvalux has great experience in comparing the different motor and gearbox technologies and assessing the trade-off between them in a given application.
-Parvalux’s experience in supplying many industries is unprecedented and quickly allows discussions on the correct technology for the application.
-For OEMs requiring large volumes, ‘Technology Rigs’ can be constructed using different technologies to empirically compare data in the application, but many non-performance variables inevitably need to be added to the selection process when seeking ultimate efficiencies (costs, marketing benefits, system complexity etc).
+Efficiency of both the motor and the gearbox and their combined efficiency is a topic in its own right but essentially, it's normal for more than just the performance variables to be included in the selection process.
+Parvalux has deep experience in comparing the different motor and gearbox technologies available and assessing the trade-off between them in a customer's application.
+Parvalux’s experience supplying a wide range of industries enables our customers to have informed discussions on the best technology for the application.
+For OEMs that require large volumes, ‘Technology Rigs’ can be constructed using different technologies to empirically compare data in the application but many non-performance variables inevitably need to be added to the selection process when seeking ultimate efficiencies (costs, marketing benefits, system complexity etc).

 A very simplified example of the ‘trade-offs’ when considering efficiency is displayed in a battery operated winch example, below.